Officer Development Programme

 All course and resource content has been tailored for the public service, recognising that officers in most central departments and agencies are also senior leaders with management responsibilities for health and safety.

-The following topics are covered across four, two-hour modules.
+The following topics are covered in two half-day sessions.
 Each topic will be explored with a governance focus but with consideration as to how the topic may be viewed through different lenses (governance, leadership, management) in a public sector environment:

 - Managing, leading, and governing Health & Safety – an overview of the three roles and perspectives.
 Includes leadership behaviours and practices.
 Recap on the scope of PCBU duties.
 Bringing it to life –practical application i.e. meeting structures, reporting, questions that should be asked, using the three lenses of governance, leadership, and management.